 One of the dogs started to wimp softly and Bruno went to sit on the straw pile with her, to cuddle and calmed her down.
 He stayed for about two hours, keeping each other warm.
 On my end, I was starting to feel cold, the temperature probably set around -30° Celcius (-22° Fahrenheit).
 Time to move into the heated tent, to enjoy the provided luxury and the comforter-sized sleeping bag!

 Nestled in heavy down, baked in hot temperatures, we slept like babies.
 The heater worked so well Bruno turned it down in the middle of the night.
-I should have brought flip-flop and tank-top after all!
+I should have brought flip-flops and tank-top after all!
 We only heard the occasional barks from the dogs, but it was so quiet, so peaceful, just your typical night during the Arctic tundra winter…

 Winter Camping: Morning Rituals

-The sun rises late over that part of Canada as it is based on Edmonton timezone for economic reasons.
+The sun rises late over that part of Canada as it is based on the Edmonton timezone for economic reasons.
 That morning, the rays of light appeared around 8 am, with the official sunrise at 8.24 am.
-The early bird in me stood ready to feed the dogs as I quickly dressed up, put the contact lenses, and had the obligatory porta-potty stop.
+The early bird in me stood ready to feed the dogs as I quickly dressed up, put on the contact lenses, and had the obligatory porta-potty stop.
 Speaking of, this required some strategic planning given the several layers involved!

 The dogs remained partially asleep but lifted their head slightly when they saw me, eager for more attention.
 Distributing belly rubs left and right, I in return received a copious amount of flapping tails and cuddles.
 A win-win situation for everyone.
 The morning routine required the removal of the soiled hay and bodily production, which I took care of quickly.
-By the time this was done, Anna had a large bucket on the stove to warm fish soup, to served hot and greasy to the satisfaction of our four-legged friends.
+By the time this was done, Anna had a large bucket on the stove to warm fish soup, to serve hot and greasy to the satisfaction of our four-legged friends.

-The sun rose slowing across the horizon, illuminating the sky and tundra of yellow and pink hues.
+The sun rose slowlyy across the horizon, illuminating the sky and tundra of yellow and pink hues.
 Standing around the fire, the smell of the coffee brewing in a Western kettle surrounded us, while Anna was reheating a homemade reindeer soup.
 A perfect morning on the tundra.